5 ideas for an email newsletter that people will actually read

 5. Free advice and tips newsletter

 Another very popular way to communicate with your customers is through the use of articles, full of tips and tricks, that you’ve created exclusively for them.
-Newsletters which seem to hone right in on problems or solutions to questions your customers didn’t even realize they had, are a winner every time.
+Newsletters that seem to hone right in on problems or solutions to questions your customers didn’t even realize they had are a winner every time.
 Your expertise is one of your most valuable marketing tools.

 If you’ve been letting this area of your marketing sit neglected, now is the time to dust it off, and start getting creative.
 Your company is in the garden business?
 Offer tips on planting in all seasons.
 Do you own a travel agency?
 Send out tips about air travel and passport information, in the security-conscious culture we live in.

 No matter what type of business you’re selling, you should be looking to employ an effective email campaign.
 Keep it relevant, creative, and something to look forward to.
 Prospects inevitably sign up for newsletters that pass along thoughtful information.